Classic Motorcycle Build

 If your Sportster engine was already running, the cases may be okay, but if they weren't, you won't know what problems you'll have until you put two mismatched cases together.

-Ironhead Sportster Project
+rebuild Ironhead Sportster engine

 Read: Ironhead Engine Cases